edmundmk/pomelo/README.md

 pomelo generates a parser class, including all actions from the syntax file.

 To use the parser, construct an instance, passing in the user value for the main parse stack.
-The user value is typically a reference to the object built or modified by the parser, or an object that provides methods called by the actions.
+The user value is copied into the parse stack.
+It is typically a smart pointer to the object built or modified by the parser, or a pointer to an object that provides methods called by the actions.

     explicit parser( const user_value& u );